awesomephant/untitled-coding-workshop/chapters/tools.md

 Visual Studio Code is really nothing more than a *really good* editor for text files.
 If you wanted to, you could do all of the programming that follows in TextEdit (I had a teacher once who made us do that for weeks).

 The code editor is where you'll be spending most of your time, so it's a good idea to get comfortable with it.
+Find a colour scheme and typeface you like, and set a comfortable font size.

 My main suggestion is to start using keyboard commands immediately, even if it's awkward at first.
 You only need to remember a couple to begin with: